mizbit/opi-nextion/README.md

 * No events must be generated.
 * When a page must retrieve data then the '?' must be prefixed to the configuration file name.
-* Whan page data must be stored then the '!' must be prefixed to the configuration file name.
+* When page data must be stored then the '!' must be prefixed to the configuration file name.
 * The startup page, the main page, must just send 'main'

 Example main page.